CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 41.Ti={_Common_specifications}

-41.1.0.sec=The Commission may adopt, implementing acts establishing {_common_specifications} for the requirements set out in Section {Chapter.III.Section.2.Xnum} of this Chapter or, as applicable, for the obligations set out in Sections {Chapter.V.Section.2.Xnum} and {Chapter.V.Section.3.Xnum} of Chapter V where the following conditions have been fulfilled:
+41.1.0.sec=The Commission may adopt, implementing acts establishing {_common_specifications} for the requirements set out in Section {Chapter.III.Section.2.Xnum} of this Chapter or, as applicable, for the obligations set out in Sections {Chapter.V.Section.2.Xnum} and {Chapter.V.Section.3.Xnum} of Chapter {Chapter.V.Xnum} where the following conditions have been fulfilled:

-41.1.1.0.sec=the Commission has requested, pursuant to Article 10(1) of Regulation (EU) No 1025/2012, one or more European standardisation organisations to draft a {_harmonised_standard} for the requirements set out in Section {Chapter.III.Section.2.Xnum} of this Chapter, or, as applicable, for the obligations set out in Sections {Chapter.V.Section.2.Xnum} and {Chapter.V.Section.3.Xnum} of Chapter V, and:
+41.1.1.0.sec=the Commission has requested, pursuant to Article 10(1) of Regulation (EU) No 1025/2012, one or more European standardisation organisations to draft a {_harmonised_standard} for the requirements set out in Section {Chapter.III.Section.2.Xnum} of this Chapter, or, as applicable, for the obligations set out in Sections {Chapter.V.Section.2.Xnum} and {Chapter.V.Section.3.Xnum} of Chapter {Chapter.V.Xnum}, and:

 41.1.1.1.sec=the request has not been accepted by any of the European standardisation organisations; or